birtnieva/GettingAndCleaningData/CodeBook.md

 ### Tidy Data Set 2

-    Tidy Data Set 2 contains the average of each variable for each activity and each subject in Tidy Data Set 1.
+Tidy Data Set 2 is a 180 x 68 table derived from Tidy Data Set 1.
+Obsevations has been grouped by subject id by activity type and data averaged to form this data set.
+Variable names are the same that of Tidy Data Set 1.